ahnpj/cybersecurity-it-operations-portfolio/README.md

 This repository contains **operational playbooks** focused on how security teams respond once suspicious or malicious activity is confirmed.

 These documents model:
-- escalation paths
+- escalation paths and decision points
-- containment steps
+- containment and remediation steps
 - communication procedures
-- evidence handling practices
+- evidence handling and documentation practices

-This repo is still under active development and will continue expanding as additional scenarios and response flows are added.
+This repository is under active development and will continue expanding as additional response scenarios and procedures are added.

-👉 **View playbooks:**
+**View playbooks:**
 `soc-playbooks-and-procedures/`

 ---

 ### Recommended Entry Points

-If you are reviewing this portfolio for the first time, these are good places to start:
+If you are reviewing this portfolio for the first time, the following are good places to start:

 #### Investigation Examples
-- Endpoint persistence investigation (registry / startup abuse)
+- Endpoint persistence investigation (registry and startup abuse)
 - Identity compromise investigation with authentication log correlation
 - Web server compromise with attacker command execution

 #### Workflow Examples
 - Python-based log parsing and behavioral detection workflow
-- SIEM alert triage with multi-source pivoting
+- SIEM alert triage with multi-source investigation pivots
 - Endpoint triage workflow for suspicious persistence mechanisms

 (Each of the above can be found directly within the repositories linked above.)